‘Stay down, you piece o’ shit!’

 Craig shoves off the wall, swaying on his feet.
 ‘Three cowards layin’ into one girl…while everyone else watches?…and you wanna know what’s wrong with me?’
 He raises clenched fists.
 ‘Yeah…I’d rather die…so bring it on!’

 Hooves pounding on cobblestones, louder, louder.
 Shorty bares his teeth, but Ponytail is already hobbling away and Scarface tugs on his arm, pleading.
-‘Now, boss!
+‘Now, Bill!
 We gotta go, c’mon!’

 Shorty spits contemptuously, then scuttles off down the alley after Scarface.